sikessle/subvis/README.md

 # Style Guide

-For formatting we use astyle with a project specific .astylerc option file.
+For formatting we use astyle with a project specific style.astylerc option file.
+We strive to use the good parts of the Google Style Guide.

+## Namespaces

+All lower case.

 ## Variables